abdusco/abdus.dev/src/posts/sqlite-upgrade-windows/sqlite-upgrade-windows.md

 # {{ title }}

 SQLite has an extension called [`JSON1`][json1] to work on JSON columns.
-It's really useful for storing metadata about a record that wouldn't necessarily belong to a separate column, like metadata.
+It's really useful for storing data that wouldn't necessarily belong to a separate column, like metadata.
 But SQLite driver doesn't include this extension by default on Windows.
 So we'll have to manually upgrade it.

 Download the latest compiled DLL for Windows: